Course details

 The limestone buildings of the Main Quadrangle (as it is now known) are built in a style inspired by the great universities of the Middle Ages, and theyre designed by the gifted architectural partnership of Thomas Deane and Benjamin Woodward.
 The iconic image of UCC, it is set in landscaped gardens and surrounds the green lawn known to all as the Quad.

-See all University College Cork courses- Learn German Language A2.1 Course DriveEUR 23
+See all University College Cork courses- Archaeology Diploma Course LineEUR 23